smash-transport/smash-hadron-sampler/README.md

     ./sampler --config <file>

 where `<file>` needs to be the path of the configuration file.
-In this config file the location of the freezeout hypersurface file, the path to the output directory, and all other necessary parameters can be specified.
+In this config file the location of the freeze-out hypersurface file, the path to the output directory, and all other necessary parameters can be specified.

-There are additional command line parameters with which the freezeout hypersurface file, the output directory, and a number prefix for parallel runs can be specified.
+There are additional command line parameters with which the freeze-out hypersurface file, the output directory, and a number prefix for parallel runs can be specified.
 All possible command line parameters are:

     -h, --help                  Print overview of command line options.